 Once the shortcut is found, copy it to clipboard by pressing the right mouse button and selecting 'copy'.
 Then paste it to your desktop.
 Now you can edit the working directory by clicking right button on the desktop shortcut and choosing 'properties'.
 Change 'Start in' field to the directory where your notebooks are located.

-You can create multiple shortcuts one for each separate notebooks directory.
+You can create multiple shortcuts one for each separate notebooks directory. <!-- A short screencast will show you how to do this

 A more extensive tutorial on using the notebook can be found here.